|

 129. stump

-the base part of a tree that remains standing after the tree has been felled
+the base part that remains after a tree has been felled

 All at once, I saw two figures: one a little man who was stumping along eastward at a good walk, and the other a girl of maybe eight or ten who was running as hard as she was able down a cross street.